Brownfield land register

-The Town & Country Planning (Brownfield Land Register) Regulations 2017, which came into effect on 16th April 2017, require local authorities to prepare, maintain and publish a register specifically of previously developed land.
+The Town & Country Planning (Brownfield Land Register) Regulations 2017, which came into effect on 16 April 2017, requires local authorities to prepare, maintain and publish a register specifically of previously developed land.

-In order to align with the annual housing monitoring survey, the Brownfield Register uses the base data of 1st April 2017.
-The Register comprises:
+In order to align with the annual housing monitoring survey, the Brownfield land register uses information contained in our Strategic Housing Land Availability Assessment (SHLAA).
+The Register includes:

-- PDL sites in the 2017 Strategic Housing Land Availability Assessment (SHLAA) that have been assessed to be suitable, available and achievable (including those that have been granted planning permission for residential development); and
+- PDL sites in the Strategic Housing Land Availability Assessment (SHLAA) that have been assessed to be suitable, available and achievable

-- Small PDL sites less than 0.25 hectare that have an estimated or approved capacity of 5 or more dwellings.
+- Small PDL sites less than 0.25 hectares that have an estimated or approved capacity of 5 or more dwellings

-It is important to note that the Brownfield Register sites that do not have planning permission have an indicative dwelling capacity attributed to them.
-This indicative capacity is not a site allocation; rather it is an estimate based on the same assumptions as are used in the SHLAA for estimating site capacities and may not accord with any future planning permission granted on the site, which would be subject to more detailed assessment through the Development Management process.
+It's important to note that the Brownfield Register sites that do not have planning permission have an indicative dwelling capacity attributed to them.
+This indicative capacity is not a site allocation but an estimate based on the same assumptions as are used in the SHLAA for estimating site capacities and may not accord with any future planning permission granted on the site, which would be subject to more detailed assessment through the Development Management process.

 The Brownfield Register is available in the formats prescribed by the Government.
-An additional Geographical Information System (GIS) layer is also available for download below as a GIS file (Mapinfo).
-(You will need all 5 files to use the layer in an official GIS system such as Mapinfo or ArcView)
+An additional Geographical Information System (GIS) layer is also available for download below as a shapefile.

 You can download our Brownfield Register in Excel format using the link below: